xesdoog/YouTube-Downloader/README.md

 ### For Users:

 If you know how to setup requirements and stuff, feel free to use the script as it is.
-If not, a portable executable will be provided soon.
+If not, a portable executable can be found under [Releases](https://github.com/xesdoog/YouTube-Downloader/releases).

+> [!NOTE]
+> The portable executable from the releases tab will be flagged by Windows Security as a virus.
+The code is open source and the executable was built by Github Actions.
+Windows Security hates PyInstaller for some odd reason.